CiscoZeus/data-generator/README.md

 }
 ```
 ### Other configuration options
-Over 90 data generators are available, please see the file config.json for example of usage
+Over 90 data generators are available, please see the file config.json for examples of usage